HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md

 1. Prepare a custom **Cascading Style Sheet (CSS)**.
 This is a plain text file containing all design rules, saved with a ```.css``` extension.
 The file should contain standard CSS rules to define the appearance of content.
 A rule consists of a selector (to target an element) and style properties.
 This can include new custom classes or styles targeting default Presentation Designer classes.

-      See the following sample css file:
+      See the following sample CSS file:

        ![](../../../../assets/HCL_Presentation_Designer_sample_stylesheet.png)

-2. Create a **stylesheet component** in Authoring and upload the custom css file.
+2. Create a **stylesheet component** in Authoring and upload the custom CSS file.
 It should be located in the same library as the presentation template.
 For more information on stylesheet component, see [Using a style sheet element](../../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/stylesheet_element/index.md).

       See the following sample stylesheet component:

        ![](../../../../assets/HCL_Presentation_Designer_sample_stylesheet_component.png)

-3. Any existing **Presentation Template** where the stylesheet component will be added.
+3. Any existing **Presentation Template** to which the stylesheet component will be added.
 It should be located in the same library as the stylesheet component.

       See the following sample presentation template: